 Behavior Assessment Team

-The team members are responsible for identifying students or student groups who display disturbing behavior, offering suggestions on how to manage the behavior or student crisis, and implementing a plan to manage and/or resolve the situation.
-Any campus community member may refer a student or student group to the Behavior Assessment Team using the form below or through any member of the team.
-The BAT is made up of members from the following offices: Counseling Center, Dean of Students, University Housing, Student Conduct, Legal Affairs, Provost Office, Public Safety, Equal Opportunity & Title IX (as needed), and the Student Accessibility Resource Center (as needed).
+The team members are responsible for identifying students or student groups who display disruptive behavior, offering suggestions on how to manage the behavior or student crisis, and implementing a plan to manage and/or resolve the situation.
+Any campus community member may refer a student or student group to the Behavior Assessment Team, using the designated referral form or through any member of the team.
+BAT is made up of the following offices: Counseling Center, Dean of Students, University Housing, Student Conduct, Legal Affairs, Provost Office, Public Safety, Equal Opportunity & Title IX (as needed), and the Student Accessibility Resource Center (as needed).

-Last updated: 6/7/2016
+Last updated: 11/28/2023